Sanju Samson: Among the runs (2022–onwards)

 In October 2022, he was named in India's squad against South Africa for three ODIs.
-He scored an unbeaten 86 runs off 63 balls in the first ODI, but ended up in the losing side.
+He scored an unbeaten 86 runs off 63 balls in the first ODI, but ended up in the losing team.
 But India managed to turn things around in next two ODIs with Samson unbeaten on 30 and 2 respectively.
 He was not selected for 2022 T20 World Cup.
 In December 2022, he was selected for T20I series against Sri Lanka but scored only 5 runs in first match and got ruled out for remaining two matches due to an injury in his left knee while attempting to field a ball near the boundary ropes during the 1st T20I.
 In June 2023, he was named in ODI and T20I series for West Indies tour.
 He scored 51 off 41 balls in third ODI but had a rough T20I series where he scored 12,7 and 13 respectively and did not get to bat in third and fourth matches.
 He was also selected for next T20I away series against Ireland and scored 40 off 26 balls in second T20I.

 On 30 November 2023, he was selected in India's squad for the 3 match ODI series against South Africa.
 He scored his maiden hundred in the third ODI of the series scoring 108 off 114 balls which proved to be match winning as India won the series decider by 78 runs.
 He was adjudged with man of the match award.

 On 30 April 2024, he was selected in India's 15 member Squad for the 2024 ICC Men's T20 World Cup to be held in USA and West Indies which they won.

 In October 2024, he was named in India's squad for the three-match T20I series against Bangladesh.
 In the third match of the series, he scored his maiden T20I century, registering 111 runs off 47 balls and contributing to India's victory.
 During the innings, he set multiple records, including the second-fastest century by an Indian batter in T20Is, the fastest fifty by an Indian wicketkeeper-batter against Bangladesh, and the highest individual score by an Indian batter against Bangladesh in T20Is.